ivanallen/dsa/README.md

 ## Example

-The following is an easy demo that shows how to create a binary tree.
+The following is an easy demo showing how to create a binary tree.

 ```c++
 #include <iostream>